-7.2.
-CMHC Funding and Cost-Matched Funding under this Agreement must be used only for (i) Housing in accordance with the Initiatives and in alignment with the mutually agreed-to Targets and Outcomes in the Action Plans, and in compliance with this Agreement and (ii) Administration Costs up to a maximum of 10% agreed to by CMHC in the Action Plan and further defined in the Claims form, all as set out in Schedule C.
+- 7.2.
+CMHC Funding and Cost-Matched Funding under this Agreement must be used only for (i) Housing in accordance with the Initiatives and in alignment with the agreed-to Action Plans, and in compliance with this Agreement and (ii) Administration Costs up to a maximum of 10% agreed to by CMHC in the Action Plan and further defined in the Claims form, all as set out in Schedule C. - 7.3.

-- 7.3.
 CMHC Funding and Cost-Matched Funding must be used in accordance with at least one of the following eligible uses, in order to be recognized, except as may otherwise be set out in this Agreement: - (a) Increase Supply: This may include new construction of or conversion to Housing. - (b) Preservation: This may include repair, renovation, or adaptation of Housing as well as regeneration of Housing. - (c) Affordability Support: This may include rent supplements, shelter allowances and homeownership support. - 7.4.
-CMHC Funding under this Agreement will not replace or displace the level of provincial or municipal spending in place on or before March 31, 2018.
-For purposes of cost-matching, provincial or municipal spending from and after April 1, 2018 which contributes to the achievement of Targets and Outcomes, may be recognized as Cost-Matched Funding in accordance with Schedule A.
+CMHC Funding and PT Funding under this Agreement will not replace or displace any level of provincial or municipal spending.
+For purposes of costmatching, provincial or municipal spending from and after April 1, 2018 which contributes to the achievement of Targets and Outcomes, may be recognized as Cost-Matched Funding in accordance with Schedule A. - 7.5.
+CMHC Funding will only be paid if: - (a) a Claims Form in the format set out in Schedule C is received by CMHC that meets the requirements of this Agreement;